tim-one/tim-one.github.io/psf/crimes.md

 - Making assumptions or speculations about other community members’ motivations and/or mental health.

 ## Notes
-Some of the links above resolve to writeups below.
+Some of the links above resolve to write-ups below.

 ---
 <a id="crimeSA"></a>